 Racing teams need to maintain compatibility among wheels for quick replacement.
 Bicycle rental agencies and touring groups may have the same concern.
 Other than that, usually, the closer you can get the sprocket cluster to the right dropout, the better.
 The closest possible adjustment without interference can prevent chain jams, strengthen the rear wheel, and in some cases allow for an additional sprocket.
 This is usually only a matter of a few mm.
 The chain may curve a bit to the right of its normal position during a shift, so do check that there is enough room between the smallest sprocket and the dropout for smooth shifting.
 Avoid creating a space between the smallest sprocket and the dropout which is just wide enough for the chain to fall into and jam.

-A good second choice if necessary to match front chainline is for the space between the smallest sprocket and right dropout might to be wide enough so the chain can fall onto the axle assembly.
+A second choice is for the space between the smallest sprocket and right dropout might to be wide enough so the chain can fall onto the axle assembly.
 Then the bicycle will freewheel forward, but the chain will not jam.
 The rear wheel will be weaker, as it will dished deeper, and there is a greater risk of bending the axle.

 If the chain can fall between the largest sprocket and the spokes, it can jam, spokes can be damaged or broken, the rear derailer pretzeled, the dropout bent or broken -- not a happy situation, which can be prevented by a spoke protector disk -- or, if you find the cost in weight and coolness unbearable -- by careful derailer adjustment.